-Ashland is one of the few places in the US where you can’t count on herd immunity to protect your child if you choose not to vaccinate.
+Ashland is one of the few places in the US where you can’t count on community immunity to protect your child if you choose not to vaccinate.
 We simply don’t have enough vaccinated children in Ashland to prevent outbreaks of vaccine-preventable diseases.

 What we do have is lots of precious little babies and older children with leukemia and other immune-compromising conditions who rely on all of us for their protection.
 Maybe you didn’t immunize your infant because you just weren’t sure vaccines were safe.
 That child is older now; please reconsider your vaccination decision and get your child and others protected.
 All adults, especially parents, pregnant women, teachers, health care workers and grandparents, need pertussis boosters to build up our community immunity.

 Center for Disease Control

 Individuals who are immunocompromised are less capable of battling infections because of an immune response that is not properly functioning.
 Examples of immunocompromised people are those that have HIV or AIDS, are pregnant, or are undergoing chemotherapy or radiation therapy for cancer.
 Other conditions, such as certain cancers and genetic disorders, can also cause a person to become immunocompromised.
 Immunocompromised individuals can sometimes be prone to more serious infections and or complications than healthy people.
 They are also more prone to getting opportunistic infections, which are infections that do not normally afflict healthy individuals.